-A young passenger on an adult's bike makes the bike unstable and increases the braking time.
-A mishap at any speed easily attained during casual riding, could cause significant injury to the child.
+A young passenger on an adult's bike makes the bike unstable and increases braking time.
+A mishap at any speed, even during casual rides, can cause significant injury to the child.

 Preferably, children should ride in a bicycle-towed child trailer.

 Preferably ride with passengers in parks, on bike paths or on quiet streets.
 Avoid busy thoroughfares and bad weather, and ride with maximum caution and at a reduced speed.